ejaz0/research_agent/README.md

 python3 -m unittest discover -s tests -v
 ```

+If you want a deeper explanation of the architecture and the design tradeoffs, see [documentation.md](documentation.md).

 ## What Changed In Phase 1

 This version fixes the main problems from the original prototype: